JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 ## Remote Desktop to Raspberry Pi
 ### Enable VNC Server:
 Prerequisites: <br/>
+1. Download the RasQ-init.sh script file from GitHub repository if it's not done
-1. RealVNC Viewer software installed your personal laptop <br/>
+2. RealVNC Viewer software installed your personal laptop <br/>

 To remotely access the screen of your Raspberry Pi you need to have a VNC Viewer installed on a different computer.
 VNC has been tested using the [realVNC Viewer](https://www.realvnc.com/de/connect/download/viewer/). <br/>
 Enable VNC Server <br/>